 \subsubsection{\Planck\ lensing map}

-The matter distribution forming the cosmic web modifies the 2D projected distribution of the CMB anisotropies on the sky, via the weak gravitational lensing effect.
+The clustered matter forming the cosmic web modifies the 2D projected distribution of the CMB anisotropies on the sky, via the weak gravitational lensing effect.
 This distortion breaks the isotropy of the intrinsic CMB fluctuations, introducing correlations among multipoles.
-Optimal inversion methods~\citep{Hu2002b,Okamoto2003} allows to recover the projected density field ($\phi$), which is proportional to the gravitational field ($\Phi$).
+Optimal inversion methods~\citep{Hu2002b,Okamoto2003} allows us to recover the projected density field ($\phi$), which is proportional to the gravitational field ($\Phi$).

-As part of its official products release, \Planck\ provides a map of the estimated lensing field~\citep{planck2014-a17}, that can be used to probe the ISW effect, through its cross-correlation with the CMB map, in the same manner as it is done with external galaxy catalogues.
-The lensing signal measured from this map is detected at $\approx 40\,\sigma$, using the full-mission temperature and polarization data to construct the lensing map estimation.
+As part of its official products release, \Planck\ provides a map of the estimated lensing field~\citep{planck2013-p12,planck2014-a17}, which can be used to probe the ISW effect, through its cross-correlation with the CMB map, in the same manner as is done with external galaxy catalogues.
+The lensing signal measured from this map is detected at about $40\,\sigma$, using the full-mission temperature and polarization data to construct the lensing map estimation.

-In fact, what \Planck\ releases is the lensing convergence \kap\ map ($\kappa$), which has a whiter angular power spectrum than the raw lensing potential ($\phi$): $\kappa_{\ell m} = \phi_{\ell m} \ell(\ell+1)/2$.
+In fact, what \Planck\ releases is the lensing convergence map ($\kappa$), which has a whiter angular power spectrum than the raw lensing potential ($\phi$): $\kappa_{\ell m} = \phi_{\ell m} \ell(\ell+1)/2$.
 This lensing map was obtained from the \smica\ CMB solution, and it is shown (Wiener-filtered) in Fig.~\ref{fig:surveys_maps}, bottom row.
-It covers 67\% of the sky, and a multipole range: $8 \leq \ell \leq 2048$.
-The convergence map traces matter distribution through a wide redshift range (see Fig.~\ref{fig:surveys_dndz}).
+It covers 67\,\% of the sky, and has a multipole range $8 \leq \ell \leq 2048$.
+The convergence map traces the matter distribution through a wide redshift range (see Fig.~\ref{fig:surveys_dndz}).

-\subsubsection{The {\it Sloan Digital Sky Survey} superstructures}
+\subsubsection{The \textit{Sloan Digital Sky Survey} superstructures}